 This is because the operations of these companies are quite distinctive from one another.
 This type of alliance takes place between companies whose businesses are same but operate in different geographical areas.

 #3.
 Competitive Alliance:

 This type of strategic alliances works on the principle of high interaction and high conflicts.
 Companies which are direct competitors of each other come together to form a competitive strategic alliances.

 Being direct competitors to each other, and because of the high interaction, there is a high risk of conflicts between the companies involved.

 This type of strategic alliances takes place between the companies dealing in the same industry but in different countries.
 Usually, companies get in a competitive alliance with the local companies to establish their business in a new country.

 #4.
 Precompetitive Alliance:

-This type of strategic alliance results in low interaction and high conflicts.
-This type of strategic alliance is common between two companies from two completely industries.
+This type of strategic alliances results in low interaction and high conflicts.
+This type of strategic alliances is common between two companies from two completely industries.

 Precompetitive alliance takes place when two companies work together to develop a new product or to develop new technology.

-The best example to explain precompetitive strategic alliance is the alliance between an advertising company and a company using its services to develop its products.
+The best example to explain precompetitive strategic alliances is the alliance between an advertising company and a company using its services to develop its products.